abhi475/Skin_Disease_Detection/README.md

 Acknowledgements
 - The images are taken from the public portal Dermnet (http://www.dermnet.com/) which is the largest dermatology source online built for the purpose of providing online medical education.

+Inspiration
+- Build a robust image classifier to categorize any image in one of the 23 mentioned categories.